johandersson/.LOG-hog/src/resources/help.md

 - **Right-Click Menu in Log Entries**: Right-click on any log entry to access options like copying to clipboard, deleting, or editing the date and time.
 - **Encryption (Optional)**: Secure your log file with AES encryption.
 Enable via Settings tab, set a strong password, and backup your data.
 The password is required on startup and is never stored on disk.
 - **Manual Lock/Unlock**: Instantly lock your encrypted log file for security, clearing all data from memory and disabling all operations.
 Unlock by clicking the button and re-entering your password.
 - **Backup and Restore**: Easily backup your log file with encryption preservation.
-Backups are filtered to show only LogHog files.
+Backups are filtered to show only .LOG-hog files.
 - **Performance Optimizations**: Efficient memory management for typical log file sizes.
 - **Window Close Confirmation**: When closing the application, choose to lock the file or exit completely for added security.